-24. Accounting Classification and Fair Values (continued)
+27. Accounting classifications and fair values (continued)

 Determination of fair value

 The methodologies and assumptions used in estimating fair value depend on the terms and risk characteristics of the various instruments and include the following:

 Loans and advances

 Fair value of loans and advances is estimated by discounting anticipated cash flows (including interest at contractual rates).
 Performing loans are grouped, to the extent possible, into homogenous pools segregated by maturity and the coupon rates of the loans within each pool.
 In general, cash flows are discounted using current market rates for instruments with similar maturity, repricing and credit risk characteristics.